Ir al contenido

 Fashion Clinic: La mayoría de edad

-En 2005, Paula Amorim adquirió la marca Fashion Clinic, en aquel momento compuesta por dos tiendas de ladrillo y mortero.
+En 2005, PAULA Amorim adquirió la marca Fashion Clinic, en aquel momento compuesta por dos tiendas de ladrillo y mortero.
 Gracias a su liderazgo, Fashion Clinic se revitalizó y amplió.
 Con una cart...

 Leer más